OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/visual-studio-code-support.md

 ### Running the project

 After creating your project, you can run it and debug in VS Code.
-Please note that some manual steps may be required depending on your configuration.
-The extension relies on the following extensions provided by Microsoft:
+The extension relies on the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) provided by Microsoft.

-- C# Dev Toolkit
-- C# Support

 You will also need the **.NET SDK and the Blazor WASM workload** (the extension will try to install these if they are not already installed).